EloySchultz/2023-Beun-LANCo/README.md

 | Red        | Init complete, but no connection: Can be because IP conflicts, network cable disconnected, incorrect credentials |
 | Green      | All good: Device has IP and is ready to receive packets                                                          |

+If a beundevice ring color is flickering between green and red, this is either because of
+- a voltage spike on the PSU.
+This is a common issue with ATX powersupplies right after you connect them to mains voltage.
+Let it sit for 30 seconds, it should stabilize.
+- a UDP package that is received that addresses memory that is not reserved.
+This usually happens when the number of LEDs in the Arduino code is smaller than the number of LEDs you are sending in SyncStream.
+It can also happen if you have a mismatch in packet length (320 should be good for this).

 ## ATX powersupplies:
 We have 6 ATX PSU's that have been wired to just output 5V.
 On these PSUs, the green wire (PSU-ON) is wired to ground such that the power supplies are always on.
 Each power supply has at least 3 conductors going from the 5V rail to a WAGO clip.
 The WAGO clips are supposed to be permanently attached to the PSUs, as it can be a pain to squeeze the wires in the WAGO clips.
 All other wires are tucked to the inside of the powersupplies and isolated per rail with isolation tape.